ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 The 500Hz Packet Rate requires at least 400K Baud Rate setting on the Radio handset.

+The F1000 Packet Rate requires more than 400K Baud Rate setting on the Radio handset.

 Radios such as the Frsky QX7, X10/S, X12 will require either the [Crossfire Mod](https://blog.seidel-philipp.de/fixed-inverter-mod-for-tbs-crossfire-and-frsky-qx7/) or the OneBit Sample mode (found just before the ADC Filter setting in EdgeTX System Menu -> Hardware page) if a 400K or higher Baud Rate is desired.
 The Taranis X9D(+) has proven to be finicky even with the default 400K Baud Rate setting (see [Troublshooting the X9D](../../hardware/x9d-troubleshooting.md)) and could use the OneBit Sample Mode as well.

 !!! info "Note"